 The English ivy likes it rather cool.
 During the day, aim for temperatures between 11 to 22 degrees (52 to 71 Fahrenheit).
 During the night, Hedera helix prefers colder temperatures.

-The English ivy likes a good deal of humidity but also does fine in average room humidity.
+The English ivy likes a lot of humidity but also does fine in average room humidity.

-Regular misting of the plant is encouraged, as it both increases the humidity and also makes spider mites infestations (the biggest threat to the English ivy in terms of plant pests) less likely.
+Regular misting of the plant is encouraged, as it increases the humidity and makes spider mite infestations (the biggest threat to the English ivy in terms of plant pests) less likely.

 Repotting of your English ivy is best done in spring.
-When repotting, look for a pot that is about an inch taller than the actual pot.
+When repotting, look for a pot about an inch taller than the actual pot.

-If the pot is a little bit bigger, it’s still not a big problem, as the English ivy is a pretty hardy plant and is also known to be a vigorous grower.
+If the pot is a little bit bigger, it’s still not a big problem, as the English ivy is a hardy plant known to be a vigorous grower.

 Repotting the plant every 1-2 years is usually sufficient.

-Propagation of Hedera helix is an easy task.
+Propagation of the Hedera helix is an easy task.
 The easiest way to propagate Hedera helix is through stem tip cuttings.
-For a detailed guide on how to propagate Hedera helix, see below.
+For a detailed guide on propagating the Hedera helix, see below.

 Pruning your English Ivy

-At some point or another, you might be forced to prune your English Ivy.
+You might be forced to prune your English Ivy at some point.
 After all, we are dealing with a very aggressive creeping vine here.

-Pruning Hedera helix is, however, an easy task and can be done at any time of the year.
+Pruning the Hedera helix is an easy task and can be done any time of the year.

 So, to make sure your creeping plant keeps in good shape & form, it is a good idea to trim it once or twice a year at least.

-With the help of sharp scissors, simply cut off unhealthy vines.
+With the help of sharp scissors, cut off unhealthy vines.

 If your Hedera helix does not get well-distributed sunlight, you might find that certain parts of the plant develop much better than others.

-Pruning your Hedera helix can also simply be done for aesthetic purposes, as it will encourage a more bushy growth of the plant.
+Pruning your Hedera helix can also be done for aesthetic purposes, as it will encourage more bushy plant growth.

-When grown as a houseplant, a winter rest for the English is actually recommended.
-Ideally, your plant will be able to rest from November all the way up to February.
+A winter rest for the English is recommended when grown as a houseplant.
+Ideally, your plant will be able to rest from November until February.

-The ideal location for your Hedera helix to enjoy this period of dormancy will be a cool room that is not all too dark.
-The average temperature in that room should be around 9 to 11 degrees.
+The ideal location for your Hedera helix to enjoy this period of dormancy will be a cool room that is not too dark.
+The average temperature in that room should be around 45- 52 degrees Fahrenheit (9 to 11 degrees Celsius).

-During this period of dormancy, reduce watering to an absolute minimum and don’t fertilize it at all.
+During the dormancy period, reduce watering to an absolute minimum and don’t fertilize it.

 English Ivy Problems

-Still, there are a few things that can go wrong with your creeping vine.
+Still, a few things can go wrong with your creeping vine.
 Here are some of the problems:

 If your plant has a lot of drooping leaves, this might be due to overwatering.
 To solve the problem, simply water less (frequently).